foumani/nlp_proj/README.md

 ```
 NLP_Project.ipynb contains the contents of the project.

-Here is the link to the dataset: [Link](https://www.kaggle.com/datasets/nikhileswarkomati/suicide-watch?resource=download)
+Here is the link to the dataset: [Link](https://www.kaggle.com/datasets/nikhileswarkomati/suicide-watch?resource=download) simply put the .csv file in the data directory and run the jupyter notebook.